Understanding Turnitin

 After submitting work to Turnitin, a similarity report will be produced.
 The similarity report gives information about the text which has been matched against another entry in the database and will produce a percentage, as well as highlight sections of text.

-The report needs to be carefully interpreted to understand if plagiarism has occurred.
-Chunks of extensive highlighted text will need to be investigated as this may mean that more careful paraphrasing is needed.
+The report needs to be interpreted to understand if plagiarism has occurred.
+Extensive highlighted sections should be investigated, as they may indicate that more careful paraphrasing is required.

 Turnitin may highlight assignment titles, commonly used assignment forms, reference lists or bibliographies, and quotes which use single quotation marks.